syedaliasar14/sokaina-website/README.md

-This is a personal website for my sister, Sokaina.
+Offical website for my sister, Sokaina.
 She's an architect specializing in neuroaesthetics.